d60402/example-access-token-via-cli/README.md

 Assumptions
 -----------
-This example also assumes you are familiar with Auth0, and have created an [API](https://auth0.com/docs/apis) and an [Application](https://auth0.com/docs/applications) (of type Native) in the Auth0 Dashboard.
+This example assumes you are familiar with Auth0, and have created an [API](https://auth0.com/docs/apis) and an [Application](https://auth0.com/docs/applications) (of type Native) in the Auth0 Dashboard.

 This example also assumes you are familiar with Node.js.
 However, the same concepts should apply to most languages and platforms.